For Japan's ANA, Boeing 787 grounding may dent growth plan

 Such long-distance routes - with steady demand, but not enough to regularly fill bigger planes - were ones ANA could not serve in the past.
 The carrier has said it has no plans to change its order for another 49 of the Dreamliners, which it also puts to work on domestic flights.

-Since the 787 grounding, ANA has cancelled 309 domestic and 51 international flights scheduled to use the plane between Jan.
-16-28.
+Since the 787 grounding, ANA has canceled 309 domestic and 51 international flights scheduled to use the plane between January 16-28.
 It has used or will use substitute planes on a total of 771 domestic and 114 international flights, it said.

 JAL, which last year emerged from one of Japan’s biggest bankruptcies through a controversial state-led restructuring, has ordered 45 Dreamliners, with seven already delivered.
-It has cancelled 30 international flights for Jan.
-16 to Feb.
-1.
+It has canceled 30 international flights for January 16 to February 1.

 “At this point in time, both airlines have responded relatively well to the situation,” said Nicholas Cunningham, an analyst at Macquarie Capital Securities in Tokyo.
 “Longer term - in terms of additional aircraft deliveries - we will have to see how the investigation proceeds and how the airlines react to that.”